peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Introduction></a>
 ## Introduction

-We're given a coin that shows heads with an unknown probability, _\lambda_.
-The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _\lambda_, call it _f_(_&lambda;_).
+We're given a coin that shows heads with an unknown probability, _&lambda;_.
+The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, call it _f_(_&lambda;_).
 This is the _Bernoulli factory problem_.

 And this page catalogs algorithms to solve this problem for a wide variety of functions, algorithms known as _Bernoulli factories_.